-When the Student Book has been completed, or when you think further practice is necessary, or for extension purposes, print the relevant letter page or pages from the Teacher Resource Book.
-These pages can also be used for assessment of handwriting skills, using the skills checklist on page 19.
+When the Student Book has been completed, or when you think further practice is necessary, print the relevant letter page or pages from the Teacher Resource Book.
+These pages can also be used for assessment of handwriting skills, using the skills checklist on page 21.